SamatarMumin/csci3055u-project-template/README.md

 ## About the tools

-> Kotlin uses JVM (Java vitrual machine),  and also can be compiled to JavaScript source code or use the LLVM compiler infrastrucutre.
-As Well can use any of the Newer IDE including (Eclipse, Android studio , Intelij and Command Line).
+> Kotlin uses JVM (Java virtual machine), and also can be compiled to JavaScript source code or use the LLVM compiler infrastructure.
+As Well can use any of the Newer IDE including (Eclipse, Android studio, Intelij and Command Line).

 ## About the standard library

->- Kotlin standard libary features some of the essential functions needed for programming
+>-  Kotlin standard library features some of the essential functions needed for programming
-> - Many functions are adappted for java types and methods
+> - Many functions are adapted for java types and methods
-> - Having higher order functions for implementing idoiomatic patterns (Let,apply,use)
+> - Having higher order functions for implementing idiomatic patterns (Let,apply,use)
 > - an example of this is the capitalize and lowercase functions
  ```Kotlin
   var ChangeName = "Sam"